Player005/multiloader-mod-template/README.md

 **Free of copyright restrictions** as it is subject to the public domain by using [Unlicense](https://unlicense.org/)<br>

 > *Importing and building the project for the first time might take quite a while, but
-> once that's done it will be super-fast!
+> once that's done building or running the project will be pretty fast!

 ## Getting started
 0. **Create your repo** <br>